|

 meaningful.

-potassium ions, sodium ions, chloride, etc. Since these particles are
+ions, chloride, etc. Since these particles are always inside our bodies,

-always inside our bodies, we can't say that "electricity" is dangerous.
+we can't say that "electricity" itself is dangerous.
+Instead, it is the

-Instead, it is the FLOW of charges which causes problems.
-Think like
+charges which causes problems.
+Think like this: human beings are

-this: human beings are partly composed of movable "electricity" or
+composed of movable "electricity" or charges, but these charges normally

-charges, but these charges normally don't move much.
-If something makes
+don't move very much.
+If something makes them move, abnormal things can

-them move, abnormal things can happen.
-When someone gets a shock from
+happen.
+When someone gets a shock from touching wires, electricity WAS

-touching wires, electricity WAS NOT put into their body from outside.
+NOT put into their body from outside.
+Instead, the electric voltage on

-Instead, the electric voltage on the wires pushed upon the charges already
+the wires pushed upon the charges already inside their body, which then

-inside their body, which then moved forward, causing an electric current
+moved forward, causing an electric current to appear inside.
+During

-to appear inside.
-During electrocution, human beings become part of an
+electrocution, human beings become part of an electric circuit, and the

-electric circuit, and the circuit causes their "electricity" to begin
+circuit causes their own internal "electricity" to begin flowing fast.

 During electrocution, the large abnormal electric current (ion currents)

-cause nerves to fire, which causes muscles to tense up, and this can
+causes nerves to fire, which causes muscles to tense up, and this can

 As long as the value of electric current within tissues is small, it will